Library Hours

 Frequently Asked Questions

 Library card forms are available in person at the front desk and an online registration form is available here.
-You qualify for a free library card if you live in Woodhull.
-If you live in a neighboring village or town you may use your public library card from your library.
+You qualify for a free library card if you live in the AlWood School District.
 Please call if you have any questions.

 If a book you want to check out is unavailable or not in our library you may place a hold using the catalog website or call us with the name of the book and author in hand.